-While your AC system is created to withstand all sorts of conditions, including heavy showers and hail damage, sometimes you need to call your AC maintenance technician to inspect potential damage.
-If your AC system sits in standing water, due to flooding or other unexpected issues, it can cause serious damage to the moving parts and electrical sections.
-The water usually has to reach about 15 inches in depth to affect your air conditioning system, but if there has been any flooding at all, call Strogen's Service Experts Heating & Air Conditioning for a safety inspection right away.
+While your air conditioner is built to withstand the elements, including rain and storm damage, sometimes you need to call your AC repair technician to inspect possible damage.
+If your AC system sits in standing water, due to a torrential downpour or other unexpected issues, it can cause serious damage to the moving parts and electrical components.
+The water usually has to reach about a foot in depth to affect your AC system, but if there has been any flooding period, call Strogen's Service Experts for an AC inspection immediately.

-For a full air conditioning inspection and safety check, call Strogen's Service Experts Heating & Air Conditioning today and we’ll make sure your air conditioner is operating safely and efficiently.
-Help keep your family safe during storm season and make sure to follow these guidelines if your home is under a serious storm warning.
+For a full AC inspection and safety check, call Strogen's Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
+Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt across the nation has been a growing issue for a very long time.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your higher education journey or advising someone who is, it’s important...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn around the corner, homeowners will soon be planning for the winter months ahead.
 Cold weather adds even more demand on your HVAC system.
 To prepare your heating unit for the heavy work it will soon be taking on, regular HVAC maintenance should be...
 Continue reading

 The HVAC business is in a constant state of change.
 With technological innovations and increasing environmental concerns, the skills expected of HVAC professionals are evolving faster than ever.
 Preparing to adapt and fulfill these new challenges is crucial for anyone hoping to join the industry....
 Continue reading